All the Movies Getting Early Digital Releases Due to Coronavirus | TV Guide

 Onward

-Disney has announced that its latest Disney-Pixar film Onward would be available to buy digitally and on Movies Anywhere starting on March 20 at 8 p.m.
+Disney announced that the latest Disney-Pixar film Onward would be available to buy digitally and on Movies Anywhere starting on March 20 at 8 p.m.
 ET/5 p.m.
 PT for $19.99.
-The studio also announced that the film will hit Disney+ much earlier than expected, on Friday, April 3.
+The film was also added to Disney+ much earlier than expected, on Friday, April 3.

 Digital HD ($20)